insen/blog/_posts/2017-09-27-DevOps-Making-A-Start.md

 *The above is the kind of question that completely derails initiatives if we sit down to exhaustively analyse the options.
 Sometime you just pick the first option and go - just so that it sets an operational context, if nothing else.*

-We will just set one - the .NET stack. *Keeping things within the family, you see.
+So we will just set one - the .NET stack. *Keeping things within the family, you see.
 You pick scala, or hadoop or node as per your needs.
 After all, you need multiple iterations of this.*

 So our task has now decomposed into a search for tooling options on the Azure platform and the .NET software development stack that enables foundational DevOps practises while achieving one or more of our goals - *faster change adoption, more automation,more shared process information, more closed feedback loops*.
 Once we identify tools and technologies, we *assess our maturity levels on identified tools and practises* to *identify __gaps__ which can be plugged*.

 __The gaps are what we attack in our DevOps strategy 101__.
-The number of iterations of this process you go through, and the reviews with all concerned stakeholders should pare the list to items with highest priority overall.
+The number of iterations of this process you go through, and the reviews with all concerned stakeholders should pare the list to items with highest overall priority.

 Now we will do a non technical map-reduce.
 In *map* phase, we list out every possible tool, practise or activity that looks like it might help.
 In *reduce* phase - we prioritize items from list.